cert-manager/website/content/en/docs/configuration/acme/_index.md

 ```

 Solvers come in the form of [`dns01`](./dns01/) and
 [`http01`](./http01/) stanzas.
-For more information of how to configure
+For more information on how to configure
-this solver types, visit their respective documentation -
+these solver types, visit their respective documentation -
 [DNS01](./dns01/), [HTTP01](./http01/).